Fast Ethernet: Optical interoperability

 100BASE-X Ethernet is not backward compatible with 10BASE-F and is not forward compatible with 1000BASE-X.

 100BASE-FX

 100BASE-FX is a version of Fast Ethernet over optical fiber.
 The 100BASE-FX physical medium dependent (PMD) sublayer is defined by FDDI's PMD, so 100BASE-FX is not compatible with 10BASE-FL, the 10 Mbit/s version over optical fiber.

-100BASE-FX is still used for existing installation of multimode fiber where more speed is not required, like industrial automation plants.
+100BASE-FX is still used for existing installations of multimode fiber where more speed is not required, like industrial automation plants.

 100BASE-LFX

 100BASE-LFX is a non-standard term to refer to Fast Ethernet transmission.
 It is very similar to 100BASE-FX but achieves longer distances up to 4–5 km over a pair of multi-mode fibers through the use of Fabry–Pérot laser transmitter running on 1310 nm wavelength.
 The signal attenuation per km at 1300 nm is about half the loss of 850 nm.